The story behind Sydney Harbour Bridge

 His grandson Peter Bradfield spoke to Witness History for the 90th anniversary of the bridge opening.

-“He went through war, he went through depression (the Great Depression) and he still managed to get the support he needed to get it done,” said Peter.
+“He went through war, he went through [the Great Depression] and he still managed to get the support he needed to get it done,” said Mr Bradfield.

 - Listen to Witness History for more stories about historic buildings.